By registering, you will receive our email newsletters and advertising promotions. You may unsubscribe at any time.

 Our fight or flight response is influenced by both external and internal factors.
 While both types can produce similar effects, they can also both be addressed and managed effectively.
 Understanding the differences between these two sources can help pinpoint your greatest sources of stress.

 As their name suggests, internal stressors come from within.
 These stressors stem from an individual’s perception of themselves compared to where they think they should be in life.
 Internal stressors play a role in one’s ability to handle external sources of stress, which is why it becomes critically important to address any internal stressors, if present, first.
-The inability to accept uncertainty, rigid thinking and inflexibility, pessimism, unrealistic expectations of perfectionism, and negative self-talk are common causes of internal stress.
+Common internal stress factors include: